jguillen15/jguillen15.github.io/content/authors/admin/_index.md

 website: ""
 ---

 I am an enthusiast of math, synthetic biology and computer science.
-I am working this summer 2024 on a project to implement a complexity score script into the iGEM Engineering workflow.
+I am working this summer 2024 on a project to integrate a complexity score script into the iGEM Engineering workflow.